JoshuaKirabo/MusicPlayerApp/README.md

-A Python program that computes and displays terms in an arithmetic sequence.
+A Python program that computes and displays terms in an arithmetic or geometric progression.